 The policy announcement

-Since July 2012, the minimum income required for British citizens and settled residents to bring their partner to the UK has been set at £18,600 per year, or £22,400 if the partner brings one child, plus £2,400 for each additional child.
-On 4 December 2023, the Home Secretary announced a significant increase to the current threshold, more than doubling it to £38,700.
-If simply adjusted for inflation, the income requirement from 2012 would be £25,500 in January 2024 based on the Bank of England’s inflator calculator.
+Between July 2012 and April 2024, the minimum income required for British citizens and settled residents to bring their partner to the UK was set at £18,600 per year, or £22,400 if the partner brings one child, plus £2,400 for each additional child.
+In April 2024, the income requirement was increased to £29,000.
+If simply adjusted for inflation, the income requirement from 2012 would have been £25,500 in January 2024 based on the Bank of England’s inflator calculator.

-In its first announcement, on 4 December 2023, the government declared that the threshold would reach £38,700 by Spring 2024.
-However, on 21 December 2023, the Home Office released a fact sheet that revised the policy and introduced a ‘phased’ approach to its implementation.
+Later that month, on 21 December 2023, the Home Office released a fact sheet that revised the policy and introduced a ‘phased’ approach to its implementation.
 The stated objective of the staged implementation was to provide families with more predictability.
 According to the fact sheet, the threshold would initially start at £29,000 in Spring 2024, then increase to £34,500 before finally reaching £38,700.
-In response to a public petition on 10 January 2024, the government finally announced that the last phase of £38,700 will come into force in early 2025.
+In response to a public petition on 10 January 2024, the government finally announced that the last phase of £38,700 would come into force in early 2025.

 Family migration is a relatively low share of recent immigration